Leaving the Fund, or ‘opting out’

 The income you would receive (when you retire, for the rest of your life) would be affected

-The amount of lifetime income you’ll get will be calculated using your pensionable service and final pensionable salary at the date you opted out.
+The amount of pension income you’ll get will be calculated using your pensionable service and final pensionable salary at the date you opted out.

 If you stop working for the bank, you’ll automatically leave the Fund and stop building up further benefits.
 You can then choose to keep your benefits in the Fund until you’re ready to take them or transfer some or all of your benefits to another pension arrangement.